chainwayxyz/clementine-cli/docs/deposit.md

 ```

 > [!CAUTION]
-> Save your deposit TxId immediately.
+> Save your deposit transaction ID immediately.
 This is required for recovery if the Move to Vault transaction fails after 200 blocks.

 ## Step 3: Monitor Deposit Status